Hot Girl (The Office): Production

 "Hot Girl" was the first episode written by writer and actress Mindy Kaling, who portrays Kelly Kapoor.
 Kaling became one of the most prolific writers for the series, writing 22 of its episodes.
 She was later promoted to executive producer of the show for its eighth season.
 The episode was also the first and only one directed by Amy Heckerling.

 "Hot Girl" introduced the recurring role of Katy, portrayed by Amy Adams.
 Katy would appear in two more episodes: "The Fire" and "Booze Cruise".
 Adams remarked that she thoroughly enjoyed her work on the show.
 In an interview with The Advocate, she said that The Office "was the best work experience.
 I loved that show and that cast so much.
-I don't know if they believe me, but every time I see them I'm like, 'Oh my gosh, I'll do anything to come back.
+I don't know if they believe me, but every time I see them I'm like, 'Oh my gosh, I'll do anything to come back.'"
+The show writers initially felt that Adams and Jenna Fischer were too similar, so a different actress was cast as Katy instead.
+However, after a day of filming, NBC felt that the new actress was not the right fit, and so the producers gave the role to Adams.
 Several years after she left the show as a recurring character, B. J. Novak wanted to write her a cameo in the seventh season episode "Threat Level Midnight", but she was unavailable for filming.
 "Hot Girl" was one of two first-season episodes, the other being "Health Care", that did not contain commentary by members of the cast and crew on the season DVD.

 Reception

 Ratings

 In its original American broadcast on April 26, 2005, "Hot Girl" was viewed by an estimated 4.8 million viewers and received a 2.3/5% rating share among adults between the ages of 18 and 49.
 This means that it was seen by 2.3% of all 18- to 49-year-olds, and 5% of all 18- to 49-year-olds watching television at the time of the broadcast.
-The episode, airing after Scrubs, retained only 19% of its lead-in audience.
+The episode, airing after Scrubs, retained 81% of its lead-in audience.
 The episode, along with Scrubs, ranked fourth in its timeslot, being beaten by a rerun of the Fox medical drama House which received a 6.3 rating in the 18–49 demographic, the CBS reality show The Amazing Race which received a 5.1 rating, and ABC, which ran a rerun of the comedy According to Jim and a new episode of the sitcom Rodney, averaging a 3.3 rating.
 "Hot Girl" received the lowest rating in the show's history until it was beaten by the season eight episode "Tallahassee" almost seven years later.
 After the lackluster reception of the episode, Media Life Magazine erroneously predicted that "Hot Girl" would also serve as the de facto series finale.